Research metrics are the fundamental tools used across the publishing industry to measure performance, both at journal- and author-level.

 But what do they all mean?
 How is each metric calculated?
 Which research metrics are the most relevant to your journal?
 And how can you use these tools to monitor your journal’s performance?

-For a quick overview, download our simple guide to research metrics.
-Or keep reading for a more in-depth look at what’s in the “basket of metrics” and how to interpret it.
+Keep reading for a more in-depth look at what’s in the “basket of metrics” and how to interpret it.